Table 1-12: U.S. Sales or Deliveries of New Aircraft, Vehicles, Vessels, and Other Conveyances

 a U.S.-manufactured fixed-wing aircraft over 33,000 pounds empty weight, including all jet transports plus the 4-engine turboprop-powered Lockheed L-100.

-c Includes large passenger or utility vehicles that may be considered cars in other tables.
+c Includes large passenger or utility vehicles that may be considered cars in other tables, and starting in 1999 includes buses.

 Passenger cars and trucks: